AlexArchive/Shortcut/readme.md

 }
 ```

-##Other
+##Documentation

+Shortcut does not expose that many public members however, all of those that it does are decorated with XML comments.
+Some public methods that you should be aware of are as followed:

-Bind a system-wide hot key using the `HotkeyBinder.Bind` method.
+* Create a system-wide hot key binding using the `HotkeyBinder.Bind` Method.
-Remove a binding using the `HotkeyBinder.Unbind` method.
+* Remove a binding using the `HotkeyBinder.Unbind` Method.
-Determine whether a system-wide hot key has already been bound using `HotkeyBinder.IsHotkeyAlreadyBound`.
+* Determine whether a system-wide hot key has already been bound using `HotkeyBinder.IsHotkeyAlreadyBound`.

-Contributions of any kind (issues, pull requests etc.) are encouraged!
+Contributions of any kind (issues, pull requests etc.) are encouraged :D